 When a current student declares or changes a major or concentration, the student becomes subject to the current major requirements at the time of declaration.
-However, the general education requirements remain unchanged if the student entered under the 1994 Catalog or prior to that year.
 Transfer students will be considered on an individual basis.

 DEGREE AUDIT

 Students can view their program evaluation (aka Degree Audit) by logging into Student Planning via the Bloomfield College Portal.